aescarias/binid/README.md

 BinID can be invoked by doing `binid [filename]` where `[filename]` is the path to the file to identify.

-BinID will attempt to load definitions from a `formats` folder in the directory where the command is ran.
+BinID will attempt to load definitions from the `formats` folder in the directory where the executable is located.
 As mentioned earlier, the definitions are written in the BinDef language and end with the `.bdf` extension.

 If BinID is able to identify the format, it will print information such as the example below: